teoremma/codexplorer-vsc/README.md

-# clonepilot README
+# codexplorer README

-This is the README for your extension "clonepilot".
+This is the README for your extension "codexplorer".
 After writing up a brief description, we recommend including the following sections.

 ## Features